Opening

 Price: $8.99-12.49/meal (10 free meals + free breakfast for life)

-HelloFresh is the market leader for a reason.
-They own 56% of U.S. market share because they consistently deliver food that tastes good and shows up on time.
+HelloFresh is the biggest meal kit company in the US for a reason: they consistently deliver food that tastes good and shows up on time.
 My mom uses this when she’s hosting family because the 2-6 serving options scale easily, and the 100+ weekly recipes mean there’s always something for picky eaters.
 The build-a-plate meals let you customize components, which matters when half the family won’t eat mushrooms.

 HelloFresh shows the menu 6 weeks ahead, so you can plan around holidays and travel.
 The HelloFresh Market add-ons (snacks, sides, desserts) are convenient if you’re already getting a delivery.
 The military discount (55% off) is also the best in the industry.
 If your mom’s in the military or married to someone who is, this is the move.